-This one day in Brussels itinerary has everything you’ll need to plan the perfect Brussels day trip, including top sights to see, best chocolates and waffles galore.
+This one day in Brussels itinerary has everything you’ll need to plan the perfect Brussels day trip, including the best things to do in Brussels – top sights to see, Belgian beer, best Belgian and chocolate shops and waffles galore.

-As the capital of Belgium, this city has so much to offer.
-Brussels’ rich culture, fascinating history, and world-famous gastronomy make the list of places to visit in Brussels in one day very long.
+As the capital of Belgium, this Brussels has so much to offer like its rich culture, Art Nouveau architecture, river cruise, chocolate tours, seat of European Parliament, world famous Atomium and gastronomy makes the list of places to visit in Brussels in one day very long.

-With these incredible stops and a little planning, you can make the most of your limited time in this dynamic city.
+With these incredible stops and a little planning with this one day in Brussels itinerary, you can make the most of your limited time in this dynamic city.

 Keep reading for the ultimate Brussels one day itinerary!